Common Sense Media did a survey of over 1,000 13 to 17 year olds on how they are communicating these days.

 52% believe using social media and text helps their friendships and 32% believe it helps with family.
 Only 4% believe it has a negative effect on any of these relationships.

-41% consider themselves “addicted” to their phones and 41% wish they could unplug (and 21% wish their parents would as well).Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+41% consider themselves “addicted” to their phones and 41% wish they could unplug (and 21% wish their parents would as well).Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 What really stood out to me was this portion of an infographic they shared: